 Fig. 6.
 An example of credits status filter.

 Fig. 7.
-Non-collapsed graph from Fig. 6 using filter: Morale
+Non-collapsed provenance graph from Fig. 6 using filter: Morale

 This analysis can be used to detect player’s behaviors and the reasons of why they lost the game.
 In the example, the cause was the lack of resources due to hiring a new employee.
-Was it necessary to hire a new employee in order to finish the game?
-If so, then there is a problem that requires immediate attention since the game requires the player to hire a new employee in order to complete his objective.
-However, hiring an employee instead causes the player to lose the game.
-If hiring is optional, then some changes might also be required because the penalty is too severe and causes the player to lose, instead of giving only a small setback.
+If it was necessary to hire a new employee, then there is a problem that requires immediate attention, since the game requires the player to hire a new employee in order to complete his objective.
+However, hiring an employee causes the player to lose the game, leading to the conclusion that if hiring is optional, then some changes might also be required because the penalty is too severe and causes the player to lose, instead of giving only a small setback.

 Another example of analysis is by checking employee productivity and understanding why variations occurred by using multiple filters to test theories.
 In SDM, productivity is defined by the executed task, the amount of outside help, the employee’s job (junior, mid-level, and senior), the working hours, and the stamina and morale stats.
 Fig. 8 illustrates an example scenario.
 To simplify the graph visualization due to size limits, we focus only on two agents and the entity known as “project”.
 Those agents’ roles are programmer and manager, with the manager acting as a supporting role for the programmer.